Home Learning & Activities for Children

 We have put together a page full of activities for you to do with your children at home.
 Please scroll down to find these activities and we will continue to update this page with more resources.

 Click the links below to jump to a section:

 The Government have launched the Oak National Academy, which follows exactly the same curriculum as the school.
 It is free to access and there is no need to log in.

-We strongly recommend that pupils from Reception upwards should follow the set schedule each day, which consists of tasks for English, Maths (Numeracy) and a Foundation subject which changes daily.
+There is a set schedule each day, which consists of tasks for English, Maths (Numeracy) and a Foundation subject which changes daily.

 Oak National Academy – Schedule (opens in new tab)

 See your child’s ‘My Class‘ page to see what topics your child’s teacher recommends to follow.